eclipse-cyclonedds/cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 This document is a declaration of software quality for the [Eclipse Cyclone DDS](https://github.com/eclipse-cyclonedds/cyclonedds) (hereafter simply "Cyclone DDS") project, based on the guidelines in [REP-2004](https://www.ros.org/reps/rep-2004.html).
 This quality declaration is therefore specific to use in [ROS 2](https://docs.ros.org/en/rolling/)-based systems.

-# Cyclone DDS Quality Declaration
+# Eclipse Cyclone DDS Quality Declaration

-Cyclone DDS meets all the requirements of **Quality Level 2** category.
+Eclipse Cyclone DDS meets all the requirements of **Quality Level 2** category.
 The requirements for the various quality level categories are defined by [REP-2004](https://www.ros.org/reps/rep-2004.html).
 The rationale, notes and caveats for this claim are provided by the remainder of this document.